Netflix/metaflow/R/inst/tutorials/00-helloworld/README.md

 2. ```Rscript helloworld.R show```
 3. ```Rscript helloworld.R run```

-In RStudio, you can run the script by directly run `source("helloworld.R")`.
+If you are using RStudio, you can run this script by directly executing `source("helloworld.R")`.